Update from Pastor Tim Coburn

 Society Church Update

-We have prayerfully decided to suspend our In Person Sunday Worship Gatherings through the end of the year.
+We have prayerfully decided to suspend our In Person Sunday Worship Gatherings until our county moves to the orange zone, and once our HVAC is repaired.

 We gather at 10am online every Sunday.
 Our Online Gathering will stream live at 10am for you to participate in!
 There will be a time of worship, prayer, updates, family resources and an encouraging word.
 We will be continuing our teaching series online entitled, Kingdomtide.
 You can join us HERE!